UPDATED FOR 2017

 Telegram group chats are unencrypted but have a few more features.
 You can even create supergroups with thousands of participants.
 In these supergroups, you can pin messages and create invite URLs that can be posted on your website, or sent in an email.
 You can also add the infamous Telegram bots to your groups, making it easy to do polls, or play games.

 As already mentioned, Telegram impresses through its features.
-While Whatsapp also embeds some content and shows previews for sites and videos, everything seems a lot slicker in Telegram.
-You have to leave the Telegram app far less see chat content, and that translates into a good user experience.
+While WhatsApp also embeds some content and shows previews for sites and videos, everything seems a lot slicker in Telegram.
+You have to leave the Telegram app far less to see chat content, and that translates into a good user experience.

 Telegram is also the more open platform.
-You can easily create your own bot, upload your own sticker set (ExpressVPN even found one on Information Security!), or even alter the client and release it with new features (as GetGems has done), which allows you to embed Telegram messenger capability into any other app.
+You can easily create your own bot, upload your own sticker set (ExpressVPN even found one on Information Security!), or even alter the client and release it with new features, which allows you to embed Telegram messenger capability into any other app.
 Telegram also has channels, which allow you to easily share updates about yourself, like a short blog.

 The fact that you can easily log into Telegram from multiple devices can become a security threat, though the platform mitigates this well by making your “active sessions” visible in the settings, where you can also easily disable anything that is not you.

-Telegram will also automatically delete your account, along with all the information contained within, after six months of non-use (you can set this to one month, or a year), so if someone else were to get your phone number after you abandon it, they wouldn’t get access to your account.
+Telegram will also automatically delete your account, along with all the information contained within, after six months of non-use (you can set this to one month, or a year), so if other people were to get your phone number after you abandon it, they wouldn’t get access to your account.

-In Telegram you can additionally control who is allowed to add you to groups, making it more difficult for spammers to annoy you.
+In Telegram you can additionally control who is allowed to add you to groups, making it harder for spammers to annoy you.

-Telegram secret chats cannot be backed up, while Whatsapp chats can be.
-On iOS, you get the option to backup your chats in iCloud, while on Android you can save them to your Google Drive.
-On other platforms, you might have the option to download them as a file.
+Telegram secret chats cannot be backed up, while WhatsApp chats can be.
+On iOS, you get the option to back up your chats in iCloud, while on Android you can save them to your Google Drive.
+On other platforms, you might have the choice to download them as a file.
 When you or one of your contacts enables this, your chats are only as secure as this backup.
 Be careful!

 Verdict: Telegram wins